HomoFilmBro’s 2026 Oscar Best Picture ranking

 Read More →

-FIVE NIGHTS AT FREDDY’S 2: Jim Henson is the best ghost haunting this plotless sequel that proves Scott Cawthon is NOT a screenwriter
+FIVE NIGHTS AT FREDDY’S 2 review: Jim Henson is the best ghost haunting this plotless sequel that proves Scott Cawthon is NOT a screenwriter

 18/12/2025 | by Jay Hiro Brown